anonymised-account/label-embedding-medical-coding/README.md

 # Using BioBERT
 See answer from https://github.com/huggingface/transformers/issues/457#issuecomment-518403170.

+# Training BERT for long documents
+This is a challenging point in the project.
+We adapted the sliding window approach from [SimpleTransformers](https://github.com/ThilinaRajapakse/simpletransformers) for multi-label classification.
+The idea is to treat a long document (discharge summaries in this project) as separate documents within the token length limit (sharing same set of labels) for training.
+During the testing stage, output averaged results of separated documents.
+The results of MIMIC-III-50 were based on this adaptation.
+The results of MIMIC-III were based on first 512 tokens only due to a memory usage above the 60G limit.

 # Acknowledgement
 * MIMIC-III dataset is from https://mimic.physionet.org/ after request and training.
 * Thanks for the kind answers from [SimpleTransformers](https://github.com/ThilinaRajapakse/simpletransformers).